1871fotc/1871fotc.github.io/docs/stories/brisbane-open-house.md

 ---
 title: Building Brisbane
-description: A historic walk discovering the people that helped build Brisbane
+description: Stories about people that helped build Brisbane
 hide:
   - navigation
 ---

+--8<-- "snippets/sem/stories/brisbane-open-house.json"

 # Building Brisbane

+**Stories about people that helped build Brisbane**

 Use the [Toowong Cementry map](../index.md#toowong-cemetery-map) to help you visit the graves in this story.